zxkane/sdk-python/CONTRIBUTING.md

 If you're using an IDE like VS Code or PyCharm, consider configuring it to use these tools automatically.

+For additional details on styling, please see our dedicated [Style Guide](./STYLE_GUIDE.md).

 ## Contributing via Pull Requests
 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that: